-In this Windows 10 tutorial, I will show you how to find out your local IP address.
+In this guide, we will show you how to find out your local IP address in Windows 10.

 Sometimes if you want to play games with a friend, solve technical problems on your network or simply connect devices such as printers to your PC you may need to find out your local IP address.
 By following the quick and simple steps in this tutorial you can do so easily.